brianzhang01/popsim-notes/README.md

 ## <a name="discussion"></a> General discussion / summary and agreed actions
 [[top](#top)]

-Andrew Kern: does anyone have sources of funding?
+Andy Kern: does anyone have sources of funding?
-- RCM: wasn't going to fund our international collaborators (Andrew)
+- RCM: wasn't going to fund our international collaborators (Andy)
 - Flora: Paris-Saclay has a Center for Data Science.
 They provide training and hold challenges, this generates money which then supports engineers.
 - Sohini: for the people who have been most involved, what would you want to use the money for?
 Getting together for a month, a DREAM-like hackathon, or getting a programmer.
 NSF DBI
 - CZI: fundamental open source for science